nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-10-28-infragistics-wpf/index.md

 ---
 title: Infragistics WPF
-description: "Explore Infragistics WPF controls and learn how to effectively use their Ribbon components.
-Overcome documentation challenges with practical coding examples!"
+description: Explore Infragistics WPF controls and learn how to effectively use their Ribbon components.
+Overcome documentation challenges with practical coding examples!
 date: 2008-10-28
 creator: Martin Hinshelwood
 id: "179"